Israfil Yılmaz: Jihadi career

 Arriving in war-torn Syria in late 2012 or early 2013, Yilmaz initially joined the Muhajireen Brigade (KAM) led by Omar al-Shishani, an ethnically Chechen field commander who pledged allegiance to ISIL in May 2013.
 Thereafter, Yilmaz went without a group for some time before he joined Jund al-Aqsa (JAA), another jihadist group that would later be designated as a terrorist organization by the United Kingdom, the United States and Saudi Arabia.
 Highly active on social media outlets such as Instagram, ASKfm, Twitter and Tumblr under the handle "chechclear" (named after a video in which a Russian soldier is brutally beheaded by Chechen soldiers), it was around this time that Yilmaz garnered media notice.
 In January 2014, the Dutch television program Nieuwsuur aired an interview with Yilmaz and showed him training a small group of foreign fighters.

 Several fake Facebook and Twitter accounts under his name emerged thereafter, and Yilmaz repeatedly denied having a Facebook account or having a new Twitter account; having been banned multiple times.
 It wasn't until late 2014, however, that he joined the ranks of the extremist terrorist organization Daesh, better known as the "Islamic State", and achieved his ultimate notability.
 On his social media accounts, Yilmaz defended the 2015 attacks in Paris and other terrorist acts around the globe, claiming it was never Daesh who declared open war on the West, but the US and its allies declaring open war on Daesh.
 He also defended the punishment of homosexuals from an Islamic perspective, and sexual slavery in times of war.
 Lastly, Yilmaz attended a well-publicized AMA on Reddit and an abortive second attempt, a mere week before his death.

 According to the Turkish press, Yilmaz was one of the most prolific ethnic Turkish fighters in Daesh ranks, while the Netherlands had issued an international warrant for his arrest.
 Yilmaz himself admitted to training British teenagers to fight in the Syrian conflict.

 Disappearance

 Yilmaz claimed to have only been wounded once, by a YPG female militia sniper in Hasakah Governorate.
 The death of Yilmaz has never been confirmed and in 2018 another 'dead' jihadist from the Netherlands was convicted to six years in prison after unsuccessfully faking his death.

 Israfil Yilmaz is believed by some to have been killed by a coalition air strike on Raqqa, Syria on 5 September 2016.
 Raqqa Is Being Slaughtered Silently and other sources claim he was killed by an air strike near the city of Tabqa, fighting the US-backed Syrian Democratic Forces on 28 January 2017.
-As of 2024, we don't know what happened to him, making his fate and whereabouts unknown although he is generally believed to be dead.
+There are even claims that he had been executed by the Islamic State themselves in 2018.
+As of 2026, we don't know what happened to him, making his fate and whereabouts unknown although he is generally believed to be dead.